endiz/Caldera-Tips/README.md

 ### [backup_caldera.sh](scripts/backup_caldera.sh)

-Use this script to stop caldera service, backup, and restart the service with tmux.
+Use this script to stop caldera service, backup, and restart the service

 _You must have already created a service per section [Run caldera at system boot - systemd](#run-caldera-at-system-boot---systemd)_